jimhigson/oboe.js/writing/main/2_Introduction.md

 constructs strongly reflect the programming languages of the day.
-For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order, but viewed from inside a language whose statements invariably yield single, discrete values it comfortable to conceptualise the REST response as a discrete event.
+For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order, but viewed from inside a language whose statements invariably yield single, discrete values it is comfortable to conceptualise the REST response as a discrete event.
 UML sequence diagrams contain the syntax for instantaneously delivered return values, with no corresponding notation for a resource whose data